 Cedar of Lebanon

-We currently have Large 4'-5' Cedar of Lebanon "Stenocoma" trees available.
+We have large 4'-5' Cedar of Lebanon "Stenocoma" trees available.

-For information please contact us for sizes and for ordering information.
+For information please contact Bass for ordering information.
 Email us Or call 610-653-6435

 In the arid climate of the ancient Middle East, there you will find the flourishing green forests and the snowy mountains of Lebanon.
 The Phoenicians, who were the native people of Lebanon, have used the timber for building ships, which made them the first successful trading nation in the world.
 The biblical prophets and King David have spoken about the cedar of Lebanon, mentioned over 71 times in the bible.
 “The righteous flourish like the palm tree, and grow like a cedar in Lebanon” (Psalms 92:12).